California fire that killed 3 threatens thousands of homes

 Many homes were incinerated in the Butte County hamlet of Berry Creek, with a population of 525 people.

-Johnsrude assumed his house trailer burned, which would be the second time he’s lost his home in a fire.
-He inherited his mother’s house after her death, but it was destroyed in a 2017 fire.

-“The reason I haven’t rebuilt up there is because I knew it was going to happen again.
-And guess what?
-It happened again,” he said.
-“Seeing the smoke and the flames and everything else, it’s unreal.
-It’s like an apocalypse or something.”

-John Sykes, a 50-year resident, managed to flee Berry Creek on Tuesday with his car and some clothes but watched the town burn from about a mile (1.6 kilometers) away.
+John Sykes, a 50-year resident, managed to flee on Tuesday with his car and some clothes but he watched the town burn from about a mile away.

 “The school is gone, the fire department’s gone, the bar’s gone, the laundromat’s gone, the general store’s gone,” he told the Sacramento Bee, adding, “I’ll never go back.”